srivats0603/Algos_Practice/README.md

 "single_number.py" - Given an array of numbers where all but one elements have duplicates, these algos find the only non-duplicate element.

+"smaller_numbers_than_current.py" - Given an array of numbers this algorithm returns an array, having number of elements smaller than the element at that position.

 "solution_unique_char.py" - Given a string of characters, this algo finds the first charcter which is unique in the string.

 "sorted_squares.py" - Given a list, this algorithm returns a list with squares of the elements in input list, in a sorted order.